 Formafantasma asks: what is the global impact of wood consumption?

 Wood permeates our everyday lives in a variety of different guises.
 It is all around us, not only in its obvious original state as the furniture we sit on and in the buildings we inhabit, but also in less obvious forms made possible through chemical processes which enable it to be used as an ingredient in things like paint, cosmetics and LCD screens.
-To understand the impact that our voracious consumption of this material has on our planet, we need to go back along the supply chain to the source, which is exactly where Italian designers Andrea Trimarchi and Simone Farresin of Amsterdam-based Studio Formafantasma take us in a new exhibition at London’s Serpentine Gallery.
+To understand the impact that our voracious consumption of this material has on our planet, we need to go back along the supply chain to the source, which is exactly where Italian designers Andrea Trimarchi and Simone Farresin of Amsterdam-based Studio Formafantasma take us in an exhibition at London’s Serpentine Gallery.

 This title references the membrane that runs around the trunk of trees, which produces bark on the outside and wood on the inside.
 In a nod to this cambium layer, the exhibition’s layout follows a concentric structure with two rooms at its centre.
 Here visitors will find interviews with specialists and a series of films made by Formafantasma.
 These include a monologue written and delivered by philosopher and author Emanuele Coccia.
 Spoken from the perspective of a tree, the monologue addresses the entire human race.